cockroachdb/docs/_includes/common/ui/statistics.md

   {% assign page_prefix = "ui-" %}
 {% endif %}

-Statistics are aggregated once an hour and organized by [Interval Start Time](#statement-fingerprint-properties).
+Statistics are aggregated once an hour and organized by [Aggregation Interval](#statement-fingerprint-properties).
 Statistics between two hourly intervals belong to the nearest hour rounded down.
-For example, a statement execution ending at 1:50 would have its statistics aggregated in the 1:00 interval start time.
+For example, a statement execution ending at 1:50 would have its statistics aggregated in the 1:00-2:00 interval.

 Statistics are persisted in the `crdb_internal` table.
 The default retention period of this table is based on the number of rows up to 10 million records.
 When this threshold is reached, the oldest records are deleted.